isabella232/twilio-audio-download/README.md

 **form_title**: The title of the form.
 Make sure you are using the form title, not the form ID, since the form title is used in the CSV file name.
 **rg_name**: Short for "repeat group name".
 If the Twilio call field is a repeated field, enter the name of the repeated field.
 If it is in a nested repeat group, enter the name of the top-level repeat group only.
 **format**: Whether the data is being exported in `long` or `wide` format.
-If left blank, it will assume the data is being exported in long format.
+If left blank, it will assume the data is being exported in long format. ([Further reading](https://docs.surveycto.com/05-exporting-and-publishing-data/01-overview/09.data-format.html))
 **add_group_name**: Whether the group name is going to be added to the field name.
 To check this, in SurveyCTO Desktop, go to *Desktop settings* on the bottom-left, then *EXPORT OPTIONS*, and check *Treatment of enclosing groups in exports*.
 If *Add groups to exported field names* is selected, make this property `True`.
 Otherwise, it can be left blank.
 **field**: The name of the field that uses the Twilio field plug-in